 ALARM commends OPAN’s Ready to Listen project while urging providers to inform victims of legal support

-By Dr Bryan Keon-Cohen AM QC, Founder and President of ALARM
+By Dr Bryan Keon-Cohen AM KC, Founder and President of ALARM

 Published in Inside Ageing 24th June 2022